Locked-chess-official/private_attribute/README.md

 - When you define `__slots__` and `__private_attrs__` in one class, the attributes in `__private_attrs__` can also be defined in the methods, even though they are not in `__slots__`.
 - All of the object that is the instance of the class "PrivateAttrBase" or its subclass are default to be unable to be pickled.
 - Finally the attributes' names in `__private_attrs__` will be change to a tuple with two hash.
+- Finally the `_PrivateWrap` object will be recoveried to the original object.

 ## License